UNDERSTANDING CHANGES TO OWNERS' EQUITY

 (v) Another argument stresses the contribution from dividend income by deconstructing the components of 'real' returns - with inflation removed.
 The game they play is to subtract inflation from only the capital gains, leaving the dividends intact.
+(See paper from Research Affiliates).
 This makes the dividend portion seem much bigger.
 But why?
 Certainly owners of debt explicitly consider inflation to eat into the value of interest payments.
 So why does inflation not eat into dividend income?

 Inflation eats into all returns, whether paid as dividends or realized as capital gains.
 When the total return comes from more than one source it is meaningless to attribute all the effects of inflation to either one or the other.
 It is only meaningful to subtract it from the total return.
 But even the academics use this sophistry.

 Examples of this belief - Table 4 of Dimson, Marsh and Staunton's paper from which they ... "reinforce the point that the dividend yield has been the dominant factor historically".
 See also the Market Oracle.
 See also Exhibit 3 of GMO Montier's article where he subtracts inflation from the growth component - essentially capital gains.

 (vi) Investors are skeptical about management's use of retained profits.
 They think profits will be wasted on executive jets, etc. You can find this belief right back in Benjamin Graham's 1934 classic.
 But his statment of 'fact' is justified only by 'if it were studied it would be found ...'.
 In reality companies earn handsome rates of return on those reinvested dollars.
 The long-term US average is 11%.
 You check the data on Sheet 31 of the data spreadsheet.
 It is not hard to pick stocks with returns higher than the average.